Resistance profile of PIFELTRO® (doravirine)

 DRIVE-SHIFT: In a 48-week study of virologically suppressed adults, which evaluated doravirine-based FDCa (n=656):

-Zero cases of doravirine resistance in two subjects in the Immediate Switch Group (ISG)1
+DRIVE-SHIFT: Zero cases of doravirine resistance in two participants in the Immediate Switch Group (ISG) at 48 weeks1

 bProtocol-defined virologic failure is defined as two consecutive measurements of HIV-1 RNA ≥50 copies/mL at least one week apart.1

-cTwo of the 6 virologic failure subjects in the ISG had available resistance data and neither developed detectable genotypic or phenotypic resistance to doraviririne, lamivudine, or tenofovir during treatment with a doravirine-based FDC.
+cNeither of the two participants developed detectable genotypic or phenotypic resistance to doraviririne, lamivudine, or tenofovir during treatment with a doravirine-based FDC.

-dOne of the 2 virologic failure subjects in the DSG who had available resistance data developed the RT M184M/I substitution and phenotypic resistance to emtricitabine and lamivudine during treatment with their baseline regimen.
+dThis participant developed the RT M184M/I substitution and phenotypic resistance to FTC and 3TC during treatment with their baseline regimen.

 DRIVE-SHIFT: 144-week extension phase evaluating doravirine-based FDC vs baseline regimen.
-After the 144-week extension phase (week 48 to week 144), there were
+In the 144-week extension phase (week 48 to week 144), there were

 fProtocol-defined virologic failure is defined as two consecutive measurements of HIV-1 RNA ≥50 copies/mL at least one week apart.2